copilot-is/anthropic-vertex/README.md

 This provider is a community-maintained module and is not officially supported by Vercel.
 It was forked from the [Anthropic Vertex Provider](https://github.com/vercel/ai/pull/2482) pull request and updated.

+## Compatibility

+The AnthropicVertex provider was tested with Vercel AI SDK version `3.1.0`.
+To avoid TypeScript errors it is recommended to use version `3.3.0` or higher.

 ## Setup

 The AnthropicVertex provider is available in the `anthropic-vertex-ai-provider` module.
 You can install it with: